dotbrains/argparse/README.md

 *Argument parsing done right based on Java.*

 Argument parsing is difficult and some times hard to implement.
-The inspiration for this project came from a graduate school project that required the implementation of a system that utilizes a CLI program that act as the front-end for the system.
+So, my goal was to find a way to ease that pain through the creation of an argument parsing library.

 ## Requirements